submariner-io/submariner-website/src/content/architecture/globalnet/_index.en.md

 ## Architecture

-To support overlapping CIDRs in clusters connected through submariner, we're introducing a new component called Global Private Network, GlobalNet (`globalnet`).
+To support overlapping CIDRs in clusters connected through submariner, submariner has a component called Global Private Network, GlobalNet (`globalnet`).
 This GlobalNet is a virtual network specifically to support submariner's multi-cluster solution with a Global CIDR.
 Each cluster is given a subnet from this Global Private Network, configured as new cluster parameter `GlobalCIDR` (e.g. 169.254.0.0/16) which is configurable at time of deployment

-Once configured, each service and pod that requires cross-cluster access is allocated an IP, `GlobalIp` from this `GlobalCIDR` and it is annotated on the Pod/Service object.
+Once configured, each service and pod that requires cross-cluster access is allocated an IP, named `GlobalIp`, from this `GlobalCIDR` that is annotated on the Pod/Service object.
 This `GlobalIp` is used for all cross-cluster communication to and from to this Pod/Service.
 Routing and IPTable/OVS/OVN rules are configured to use this IP for ingress and egress.
 All address translations occur on the Gateway node.

 ![Figure 1 - Proposed solution](/images/globalnet/overlappingcidr-solution.png)

 ### submariner-globalnet

 Submariner GlobalNet is a component that provides cross-cluster connectivity between pods and services using their GlobalIps.
-Compiled as binary `submariner-globalnet`, it is the controller that is responsible for maintaining a pool of global IPs, allocating IPs from the globalIp pool to pods and services, annotating services and pods with their global Ip, and configuring the required rules on gateway node to provide cross-cluster connectivity using GlobalIps.
+Compiled as binary `submariner-globalnet`, it is responsible for maintaining a pool of global IPs, allocating IPs from the globalIp pool to pods and services, annotating services and pods with their GlobalIp, and configuring the required rules on the gateway node to provide cross-cluster connectivity using GlobalIps.
 It mainly consists of two key components: the IP Address Manager and Globalnet.

 #### IP Address Manager (IPAM)

 The IP Address Manager (IPAM) component does the following:

-* Creates a pool of IP addresses based on `GlobalCIDR` configured on cluster.
+* Creates a pool of IP addresses based on the `GlobalCIDR` configured on cluster.
 * On creation of a Pod/Service, allocates a GlobalIp from the GlobalIp pool.
 * Annotates the Pod/Service with `submariner.io/GlobalIp=<global-ip>`.
 * On deletion of a Pod/Service, releases its GlobalIp back to the pool.